 For example, here is the VERSION_KMS keyword when substituted with its final value:

-Yes, Sphinx does already include a substitutions feature by itself, and the keyword
+Sphinx already includes a substitutions feature by itself, for the keywords

-VERSIONis precisely one of the supported substitutions.
+release.
 Sadly, this feature of Sphinx is very unreliable.
 For example, it won’t work if the keyword is located inside a literal code block, or inside an URL.
-So, we must resort to performing the substitutions by ourselves if we want reliable results.
+So, we must resort to performing the substitutions by ourselves during a pre-processing step, if we want reliable results.

-The source folder is copied into the build directory, and then the substitutions take place over this copy.
+The way this works is that the source folder gets copied into the build directory, and then the substitutions take place over this copy.

 langdoc.
-This target creates the automatically generated reference documentation for each Kurento Client.
+This target creates the automatically generated reference documentation for each Client API Reference.
 Currently, this means the Javadoc and Jsdoc documentations for Java and Js clients, respectively.
-The Kurento client repositories are checked out in the same version as specified by the documentation’s version file, or in the master branch if no such version tag exists.
-Then, the client stubs of the Kurento API are automatically generated, and from the resulting source files, the appropriate documentation is automatically generated too.
+The Kurento client repositories are checked out in the same version as specified by the documentation version file, or in the main branch if no such version tag exists.
+Then, the client stubs of the Kurento Modules are automatically generated, and from the resulting source files, the appropriate documentation is automatically generated too.

 The langdoc target is usually run before the html target, in order to end up with a complete set of HTML documents that include all the reST documentation with the Javadoc/Jsdoc sections.